Forward Motion Campaign

 We began the public phase of our campaign in April 2018, with a special event to celebrate just how far we have come in the quiet phase of fundraising, and also to energize us for the road ahead!
 Click Kickoff to learn more about our Forward Motion Celebration in the fall of 2018.

-We have taken three giant steps forward in our Forward Motion!
+We next took three giant steps forward in our Forward Motion.
 First, we made a temporary move to the former Country Day School, just down the street, which served as a temporary home for GCS while our current school site was under construction.
 We would like to express our gratitude to everyone who helped with our relocation, and to Lawrence Academy for their community spirit in helping us with this essential piece of the puzzle for our project.

 Phase One at the 110 Boston Road included enlarging and enhancing classrooms, constructing a dedicated Children’s Library and Technology Center, creating a Staff Room for collaboration and quiet moments, and building a welcoming reception area and conference spaces.
 The newly renovated, state of the art space welcomed GCS children at the start of the calendar year in January.

 Phase Two of the project will be the addition of a large multipurpose Community Room, and additional funding for staff support, financial aid for families, and building maintenance.
 The Community Room will provide much-needed space for large motor development, school-wide events, and community activities.